Chapter 4: The Operational Rhythm – Cadence and Rituals

 Pivot CompassPersevere Criteria

 If you decide to persevere, be explicit about why.
-Write down the evidence that supports continuing:
+Write down the evidence that supports continuing.
+"Persevere" is not the default—it's an active decision that requires just as much evidence as a pivot:

 Persevere Checklist

-- Our IRL level has increased in the last 4-6 weeks
+- Our VML level has increased in the last 4-6 weeks

 - Our Learning Velocity is maintained or improving